andersbogsnes/ml_tooling/README.md

 ```

 #### Example for strategy
-The build-in strategies are 'mean', 'median', 'most_freq', 'max' and 'min.
-An example of 'mean' are
+The built-in strategies are 'mean', 'median', 'most_freq', 'max' and 'min.
+An example of 'mean' would be:
 ```python

 fill_na = FillNA(value = 'mean')